LHarveyDev/homes-for-hounds/README.md

-<h1 style="text-align: center;">Homes for Hounds Website</h1>
+<h1 style="text-align: center;">Homes for Hounds</h1>

 ![responsiveness](/documentation/am_I_responsive.png "Am I Responsive")

-This is my website created for my milestone project 1 submission as part of my Diploma in Web Development run by Code Institute.
+This is my website created for my Milestone Project 1 submission as part of my Diploma in Web Development run by Code Institute.
 The website is a fictional rehoming site for greyhounds.

 ## User Experience (UX)